 Not to go into too much detail about the medicine, here’s a quick summary…

 At the onset of puberty, hormones are produced and released into the body.
-For boys, they grow taller, grow facial hair, they start producing sperm, voice deepens, gain muscle mass.
-For girls, their hips widen, their menstrual cycle begins, skin softens, they develop breasts.
+For males, they grow taller, grow facial hair, they start producing sperm, voice deepens, gain muscle mass.
+For females, their hips widen, their menstrual cycle begins, skin softens, they develop breasts.

 All these changes are a direct result of the particular sex hormones present.
-Males produce androgens (hormones involved in the development of secondary male sex characteristics) which includes testosterone, and girls produce estrogen.
+Males produce androgens (hormones involved in the development of secondary male sex characteristics) which includes testosterone, and females produce estrogen.

 HRT aims to make you feel more comfortable in yourself, both physically and psychologically, by replacing the naturally occurring hormones in your body with the sex hormones of your desired gender.
 This is usually the first course of medical treatment provided to trans people.